dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.9:
+- Adalm-PLUTO supported
+Attention: this is working, but not finally tested !

 Update V2.81:
 - fixed: Raspberry + RTLsdr did not set correct frequency